EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Formatting of the Ephemeral Public Keys {#cose_key}

-The ECDH ephemeral public key SHALL be formatted as a COSE_Key of type EC2 or OKP according to section 13.1 and 13.2 of {{I-D.ietf-cose-msg}}.
+The ECDH ephemeral public key SHALL be formatted as a COSE_Key of type EC2 or OKP according to section 13.1 and 13.2 of {{RFC8152}}.
 The curve X25519 is mandatory to implement.
 For Elliptic Curve Keys of type EC2, compact representation and compact output as per {{RFC6090}} SHALL be used, i.e. the 'y' parameter SHALL NOT be present in the The COSE_Key object.
-COSE {{I-D.ietf-cose-msg}} always use compact output for Elliptic Curve Keys of type EC2.
+COSE {{RFC8152}} always use compact output for Elliptic Curve Keys of type EC2.

 ## Key Derivation {#key-der}

-Key and IV derivation SHALL be done as specified in Section 11.1 of {{I-D.ietf-cose-msg}} with the following input:
+Key and IV derivation SHALL be done as specified in Section 11.1 of {{RFC8152}} with the following input:

 * The PRF SHALL be the HKDF {{RFC5869}} in the ECDH-SS w/ HKDF negotiated during the message exchange (HKDF_V).

-* The secret SHALL be the ECDH shared secret as defined in Section 12.4.1 of {{I-D.ietf-cose-msg}}.
+* The secret SHALL be the ECDH shared secret as defined in Section 12.4.1 of {{RFC8152}}.

 * The salt SHALL be the PSK when EDHOC is authenticated with symmetric keys and the empty string "" when EDHOC is authenticated with asymmetric keys.